22 - 24 November 2021

 The International Committee for Study of Bauxite, Alumina & Aluminium (ICSOBA) is an independent non-profit association that unites industry professionals representing major bauxite, alumina and aluminium producing companies, technology suppliers, researchers and consultants from around the world.More Info

 The 39th Conference and Exhibition ICSOBA 2021 will be be held Online on November 22-24, 2021, under the Host Sponsorship of Aluminium Bahrain.
-The registration for ICSOBA 2021 is now open!
+The Preliminary Program for ICSOBA 2021 is now available!

 Paul Adkins is the Managing Director of AZ China Ltd. and has many years of experience in the aluminium industry.
 He previously worked for Alcoa, Alcan Australia, and Tomago Aluminium.
 At the end of 2004, Alcan appointed him to set up its Global Sourcing office in Beijing.
 Upon completion of that project, he elected to stay in Beijing, eventually establishing AZ China.
 Paul has an MBA from University of Newcastle in Australia and frequently speaks at industry-related conferences.

 Roland Hequet is Vice-President Strategy & Origination of John Cockerill Hydrogen.

 After getting a Master’s degree in engineering and general management, Roland has taken several managerial positions in large multi-national companies.
 He has spent his career in Europe, the USA and other parts of the world.

 With John Cockerill, he has been in charge of several group companies in France, Germany, USA, Russia and India.

 Since 2018, he has been developing the hydrogen activity of John Cockerill worldwide.